metio/terraform-provider-k8s/docs/data-sources/k8up_io_schedule_v1_manifest.md

 - `concurrent_runs_allowed` (Boolean)
 - `failed_jobs_history_limit` (Number) FailedJobsHistoryLimit amount of failed jobs to keep for later analysis.KeepJobs is used property is not specified.
 - `keep_jobs` (Number) KeepJobs amount of jobs to keep for later analysis.Deprecated: Use FailedJobsHistoryLimit and SuccessfulJobsHistoryLimit respectively.
+- `pod_config_ref` (Attributes) PodConfigRef describes the pod spec with wich this action shall be executed.It takes precedence over the Resources or PodSecurityContext field.It does not allow changing the image or the command of the resulting pod.This is for advanced use-cases only.
+Please only set this if you know what you're doing. (see [below for nested schema](#nestedatt--spec--restore--pod_config_ref))
 - `pod_security_context` (Attributes) PodSecurityContext describes the security context with which this action shall be executed. (see [below for nested schema](#nestedatt--spec--restore--pod_security_context))
 - `resources` (Attributes) Resources describes the compute resource requirements (cpu, memory, etc.) (see [below for nested schema](#nestedatt--spec--restore--resources))
 - `restore_filter` (String)